Barnett Stross: The arts

 Stross's lifelong love was art.
 In 1945 he became a co-founder of the Arts & Amenities Group of the Parliamentary Labour Party.
 He was able to enthuse Conservative as well as Labour politicians for art.
-He played a key role in purchasing works by Leonard Cartoon for the UK.
+He played a key role in retaining a work by Leonardo da Vinci - The Virgin and Child with Saint Anne and Saint John the Baptist Cartoon for the UK.
 As a member of the Historical Buildings Council he ensured the preservation of some industrial buildings as a reminder of the industrial revolution in England.
 Thanks to Barnett Stross, North Staffordshire gained many precious works of art.
 He bequeathed his large art collection to the Keele University, of which he was a co-founder.
 The collection consisted mainly of pictures, sculptures and objets d'art of the 19th and 20th centuries.
 He was awarded the honorary degree of Doctor of Science by Keele University on 30 June 1965.
 He was instrumental in the establishment of the recently refurbished Mitchell Memorial Theatre.

 In 1962, making use of his artistic contacts, he invited artists from all over the world to donate their works to Lidice to establish a museum of art symbolizing the solidarity of artists with the Lidice tragedy.
 Many artists responded to the invitation, among them: J. Beuys, G. Richter, E. Vedova, R. Guttuso, S. Polke, R. Opalka, L. Survage, P. Blake and W. Vostell.
 The themes and the techniques were not defined.
 Thanks to this open invitation, the rapidly growing collection assumed its heterogeneous character, compromising many different forms influenced by the ideologies and art styles of that time.
 Today the collection contains 433 works of art by 331 artists from 34 countries including the UK.
 It has been on display at the Lidice Gallery of the Lidice Memorial since 2003.